 Down the granite steps of their concrete haunts.

-While in high-rise apartments of upmarket families,
+And in high-rise luxury apartments

-On kitchen floors, in corridors and on their balconies
+In corridors and on their balconies

 00000000foreign domestic workers